dleyanlin/dleyanlin.github.io/_posts/2016-09-21-log-ios-method-with-frida.md

 ### Additional Information__Modifying arguments in Interceptor

 It’s easy to dynamically modify arguments with Frida too.
-Here’s an example script that will append the string @" :)" to the first method argument to MessageViewController ’s sendMessageWithText:
+Here’s an example script that will append the string: " :)" to the first method argument to MessageViewController’s sendMessageWithText:

     var sendMessage = ObjC.classes.MessageViewController["- sendMessageWithText:"];